igpp/mimic/README.md

 ## Tools

-Mimic also has a variety of tools for managing collections of files.
+Mimic has a variety of tools for managing collections of files.
 Run the tool with no command-line options to view information about available options.

 **mimic-add** : Add new files to the inventory of a Mimic managed collection.